Trading FAQs: Margin

 RBR concentration add-ons may be applied to naked options.

-• Certain volatile equity and option positions as well as low market cap securities may have concentration add-ons over 30%.
+• Certain volatile equity and options positions as well as low-market-cap securities may have concentration add-ons over 30%.